jiyong-park/jiyong-park.github.io/_pages/industry-project.md

 ## 2018
-* The Effects of Blockchain Technology on Employment, *Korea Blockchain Association* (August 2018 – September 2018)
+* The Impact of Blockchain Technology on Employment, *Korea Blockchain Association* (August 2018 – September 2018)
 	* Serve as the Project Manager

 ## 2017